3dgen/cppwasm-book/en/ch2-c-js/ch2-02-implement-c-api-in-js.md

 ![](images/02-c-api-js.png)

-Since then, we have implemented a C API in JavaScript and called it from C.
+Since then, we have implemented C API in JavaScript and called it from C.

 ## 2.2.3 Closure restriction and solution

-Closure can't be used directly in the "mergeInto(LibraryManager.library..." functions.
+Closure can't be used directly in the injected JavaScript functions.
 Of course this can be solved by calling another JavaScript function in the injected one.
 For example, we create `closure.cc` as follows:

 ```c
 //closure.cc